 The Birth of Ethereum Classic

-Of course, the hacks may be disastrous, but it paved the way for the idea to create a hard fork via Ethereum split.
+Of course, the hacks had the potential to be disastrous, but it paved the way for the idea to create a hard fork via the Ethereum split.
 By gathering the developers internationally, they managed to come together and develop the concept further.
-And that is how Ethereum Classic was born.
+And that is how ETC was born.
 “Code is law” – this is the motto that ETC creators kept in mind.

 The Main Purpose of ETH and ETC

-When comparing Ethereum vs Ethereum Classic, Ethereum positions itself as a global, open-source platform for decentralized applications.
+When comparing the two, ETH positions itself as a global, open-source platform for decentralized applications.
 It aims to get adopted at a larger scale and to improve the network to serve the ever-growing number of users.

 Technical Characteristics of Ethereum Classic

 When comparing ETC vs. ETH, it’s worth noting the following technical aspects of the first coin.
 Launched as a hard fork of Ethereum, its derivative Ethereum Classic bears the same characteristics that the platform had in its initial version.
 The platform still relies on smart contracts that automatically transfer funds from one party to another.
 But only once the deal’s prescribed conditions are met.